 We love our camper van walls.
-They’re clean, streamlined, and have, so far, held the test of time for over 60,000 miles.
-But installing our plywood van walls was a time-intensive, multi-step process to arrive at our finished result.
-But we are 100% satisfied with the outcome after installing our camper van walls and we want to share our wall installation process with you.
+They’re clean, streamlined, and have held strongly together for over 60,000 miles, and counting!
+But it wasn’t easy.
+Installing the plywood van walls was a time-intensive, multi-step process.
+But we are absolutely thrilled with the outcome and we want to share our wall installation process with you.

-In this article, we will share with you our step-by-step process how we installed our plywood walls in our DIY camper van conversion.
+In this article, we’ll take you through our step-by-step process how we installed plywood walls in our camper van conversion.

 Ready to learn more?
 Keep reading below.

 Attach Furring Strips To Van Frame

 Attaching furring strips to a van’s frame (with cross nuts) provide a much stronger anchor point for your plywood walls to adhere to than if you were to screw the walls directly into the van’s sheet metal.
 There just would not be enough contact area for the screw to grip onto.

 But by installing furring strips first, you will be drastically increasing the overall pull-out resistance of your walls (and future furniture).